 The overall probability of B is found by taking some combination of the probabilities of B in the different possible worlds, in the different possible scenarios.
 Under some scenario, B may be very likely.
 Under another scenario, it may be very unlikely.
 We take all of these into account and weigh them according to the likelihood of the scenarios.
 Now notice that since A1, A2, and three form a partition, these three probabilities have what property?
 Add to what?
 They add to one.
-So it's the probability of this branch, plus this branch, plus this branch.
-So what we have here is a weighted average of the probabilities of the B's into the different worlds, or in the different scenarios.
+So it's the probabilities of the B's into the different worlds, or in the different scenario scenarios.